calbasantana/rover-challenges-arena/README.md

 **Physics Component**

-This challenge requires students to be familiar with kinematics (as well as forces) concepts and coding in micropython, as they will be required to:
+This challenge requires students to be familiar with kinematics (as well as forces)concepts and coding in micropython, as they will be required to:

-* Program their rover so that it has constant acceleration
+* Create constant acceleration program
-* Use a kinematic equation to determine the push and net accelerations of their rover
+* Create a force diagram for the supply box
-* Create force diagrams for the lava rock
+* Determine the coefficient of friction of the supply box on the given surface
-* Determine force of friction on the lava rock
+* Determine how long it should take to move the box to the desired location, based on net force

 More details on how students are graded for this can be found in the assignment itself, which is under Documents in Challenge 1: Hercules's Push folder.
 The document is listed as docx and PDF files.